SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 Afterwards the dashboard should appear for all respective devices.
 Changes made to dashboard are automatically visible in all dashboard.

 > Note: You can only add widgets and data to the dashboard for the device itself.
-It is not possible to add data from childrens, because the structure of the children might be different from device to device.
+It is not possible to add data from children, because the structure of the children might be different from device to device.

 ### Adding a Widget to a Dashboard